 You may submit as part of a team.
 You may only submit one game total to one of the participant language competitions.

 Once games are submitted, each participant will be assigned 4 games to review.
-You will have until July 8th to pick one of the four to recommend for the next round.
+We will announce the deadline for you to pick one of the four to recommend for the next round.
 Your recommendation can be based on whatever criterion you determine to be most important.
 You may want to consider what each game accomplishes in terms of innovation, clarity, ingredient usage, and current playability.
 You don’t need to explain or defend your decision – just pick and recommend one of the four games.

 As part of reviewing each game, we ask that you write a short critique/appraisal and send it to the game’s author.
 As Game Chef is a short competition that will inevitably create half-finished products, you don’t need to focus on fine details of language.
 Instead, share what you liked, what you were confused about, any ideas that you have for improvement or development, and any decisions you hope the designer will rethink.
 You can either email the designer your feedback or post it to their design thread if they started somewhere you can see.
 Aim to be helpful and encouraging.

 The games that receive the most nominations will be reviewed by the Community Coordinators for their language.
 One game from each language will be declared a winner for its language, and an international finalists.
 The international finalists will be translated into a common tongue and judged by an international cabal.
 One game from amongst these finalists will be crowned Game Chef Grand Champion.
 Additional awards and achievements may be awarded at the discretion of the shadowy ranks of past Game Chef Champions.

 Winning Game Chef is a funny business.
 It’s a great honor, but the real focus of the competition is in stirring a great number of people into creative endeavor.
 We choose a winner in order to create that extra edge and push competitors to do their best work, while acknowledging that the real victory is getting a community to come together and make new stuff.